 - 1 cup granulated sugar (200g)

-- Press the mixture into the base and sides of a 9-inch tart pan or pie dish using the bottom of a measuring cup.
+- Press the mixture into the base and sides of the tart pan or pie dish using the bottom of a measuring cup.
 This should be very compact.

 - Bake the crust for 8 minutes, then remove to a wire rack to cool.

 - Add the cocoa powder to the butter and chocolate and mix.
-Then add the sugar, whisked egg, and vanilla and mix.
+Then add the sugar and whisked egg and mix.
 Fold in the flour and salt until just combined.
 Pour the brownie batter over the cooled pretzel crust and gently help it along to meet the edges of the crust.

-- Bake at 350 F for about 15-18 minutes.
+- Bake for 15-18 minutes.
 It will look underdone and fudgy in the middle, but the edges will look set.

 - Allow to cool completely on a wire rack.